TelegramMessenger/Telegram-iOS/docs/Guide-Installation-Setup-template.md

 <a id="requirements"></a>
 ## Requirements

-The SDK runs on devices with iOS 4.0 or higher.
+The SDK runs on devices with iOS 5.0 or higher.

+If you need support for iOS 4.x, please check out [HockeySDK v2.5.4](https://github.com/bitstadium/HockeySDK-iOS/downloads)

 If you need support for iOS 3.x, please check out [HockeyKit](http://support.hockeyapp.net/kb/client-integration/beta-distribution-on-ios-hockeykit) and [QuincyKit](http://support.hockeyapp.net/kb/client-integration/crash-reporting-on-ios-quincykit)